 The significant discrepancies that were laid out in the Senate president's letter to Maricopa officials and the Board of Supervisors yesterday.

-Um why very specifically are they unwilling to turn over the routers and why were there major deletions of the main database?
+And why were there major deletions of the main database?

 And is that something that's recoverable?

-Jay Kaufman is with us, member Arizona House of Representatives, 12th district.
+Jay Kaufman is with us, member, Arizona House of Representatives, 12th District.

-She was very clear that she has no desire to find anything else that might be on the router or or in the data whatsoever, and she is willing to allow the Maricopa Board of Supervisors uh to be there the entire time to make sure that that integrity is upheld.
+And she is willing to allow the Maricopa Board of Supervisors to be there the entire time to make sure that that integrity is upheld.

 That seems like a fair compromise.